-Goldfish are robust fish that produce more waste than similarly sized fish, which presents a huge challenge in a Goldfish bowl.
-With no filter or stable beneficial bacterial colonies, the only way to remove waste and its by-products is to constantly change the water.
-And I do mean constantly, not just now and then.
+Goldfish are robust fish that produce more waste than similarly sized tropical fish, which presents a huge challenge in a Goldfish bowl.
+With no filter or beneficial bacterial colonies, the only way to remove waste and its by-products is to frequently change the water.
+And I do mean frequently, not just now and then.

-Goldfish should be kept in a tank that is equipped with a filter.
-The tank should be large enough to accommodate an adult Goldfish which can be anywhere from a half a foot to well over a foot in length.
+Goldfish should be kept in an aquarium that is equipped with a filter.
+The tank should be large enough to accommodate an adult Goldfish, which can be anywhere from a half a foot to well over a foot in length.
 Steer clear of mini aquariums, even if they show a photo of Goldfish on the front.
 That photo is simply marketing, and not a true endorsement of the tank.

 The smallest size tank to consider for a Goldfish is twenty gallons.
 If you want to keep several, you’ll need a larger tank.
-Filtration is a must, and should be rated at a minimum of four times the tank size in gallons, per hour.
+Filtration is a must, and should have a water flow of at least four times the tank size, in gallons per hour.
 For example, a twenty gallon tank should have a filter with a minimum capacity of 80 gallons per hour (gph).
 In this case more is better, so don’t hesitate to get a more powerful filter.

 A heater is not needed, as Goldfish prefer cooler water.
-However, it’s wise to equip the tank with a thermometer so you can monitor the temperature.
+However, it’s wise to equip the aquarium with a thermometer so you can monitor the water temperature.
 As water temperature rises, the amount of dissolved oxygen drops, which can prove harmful, or lethal, to your Goldfish.
-Live plants help remove wastes, so if possible, decorate your tank with live plants rather than using artificial plants.
+Live plants help remove wastes, so if possible, decorate your aquarium with live plants rather than using artificial plants.

-With a proper size tank, good filtration and care, your Goldfish can live for decades.
-Do them a favor and just so no to the Goldfish bowl.
+With a proper size aquarium, good filtration and care, your Goldfish can live for decades.
+Do them a favor and just say "no" to the Goldfish bowl.